pywbem/pywbem/docs/mockwbemserver.rst

 will satisfy the client methods executed.

-The classes :class:`~pywbem_mock.FakedWBEMConnection` and :class:`~pywbem_mock.DMTFCIMSchema` provide the tools to build the mock repository.
+The classes :class:`~pywbem_mock.FakedWBEMConnection` and :class:`~pywbem_mock.DMTFCIMSchema` provide the tools to build the CIM repository.

 CIM namespaces are created in the CIM repository by defining a default namespace for the :class:`~pywbem_mock.FakedWBEMConnection` object, and by using